 It is from Coolidge’s inaugural ball that the hotel’s mysteries stem.
 Coolidge, who had served as governor of Massachusetts, doesn’t seem to have wanted the tremendous spotlight that the presidency brought with it.
-He had been elected as Vice President under President Warren G. Harding–who while popular, Harding’s time in office was buffeted by scandal.
-In 1923, Harding undertook a cross-country trip he dubbed a “Voyage of Understanding,” he expected to boost his popularity and expand his reach through the American West.
-After becoming the first president to visit the Alaska territory, Harding visited Seattle and traveled south to San Francisco.
-Harding had begun to complain of illness and his doctor ordered bed rest.
+He had been elected as Vice President under President Warren G. Harding–who while popular, was buffeted by scandal.
+In 1923, Harding undertook a cross-country trip he dubbed a “Voyage of Understanding,” expecting to boost his popularity and expand his reach throughout the American West.
+After becoming the first president to visit the Alaska territory (it would become a state in 1959), Harding visited Seattle and traveled south to San Francisco.
+He had begun to complain of illness and his doctor ordered bed rest.
 After the arrival of the entourage at San Francisco’s Palace Hotel, Harding was found to be suffering from pneumonia and confined to his bed.
-As his wife, Florence, read to him on the evening of August 2nd, Harding suffered a massive heart attack and died.
+As his wife, Florence, read to him on the evening of August 2nd, he suffered a massive heart attack and died.

 With the nation in mourning, there were no festivities for the new president.
-Coolidge allowed investigations into the scandals of the Hardin administration completed and that all loose ends were thoroughly tied up.
+Coolidge allowed investigations into the scandals of the Hardin administration to be completed and all loose ends thoroughly tied up.
 With the election of 1924 looming, he threw his hat into the ring against the Democratic challenger, John W. Davis.
-In July of 1924, the President and his wife, Grace, were called the bedside of their son, Calvin, Jr. who had developed a blister which became infected.
+In July, the President and his wife, Grace, were called the bedside of their son, Calvin, Jr. who had developed a blister which became infected.
 The blister, which had formed during a tennis match, developed into blood poisoning which was being treated at Walter Reed Army Hospital.

 Here’s where the Mayflower Hotel first enters the annals of the Presidency.
 Coolidge’s inaugural ball was held in the hotel’s Grand Ballroom, though he and his wife declined to attend as they were still mourning their son.
 The ball was held anyway despite the absence of the man of honor.
 The legend reports that on January 20th, at 10 PM, the lights in the ballroom will flicker and one of the elevators will stop on the 8th floor and stay there until descending at 10:15, around the time the president’s party would have made their entrance at the ball.
-A 1996 article further reports that a plate of hors d’oeuvres and a glass of wine will often be found in the ballroom’s balcony, though the previous event did not serve such things.
+A 1996 article further reports that a plate of hors d’oeuvres and a glass of wine will often be found in the ballroom’s balcony.

 - Calvin Coolidge.
 Wikipedia, the Free Encyclopedia.
 Accessed 22 March 2018.